-What partnerships with IHEs,
+What partnerships, if any, with

-business, Non-Profits,
+IHEs, business, Non-Profits,

 Community based organizations,

 or any private entity with a

 demonstrated record of success is

-the LEA implementating in
+the LEA implementing in carrying

-carrying out this action step(s)?
+out this action step(s)?

-Action Step Send home student reports with Lexile levels and information on what it means.
-Celebrate growth in lexile levels through student recognition.
+Action Step Student progress is monitored through structures in each content area and stored in canvas/google docs.

 Funding Sources N/A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

+N/A

+Systems Family and Community Engagement

+Supportive Learning Environment